Antenna Field (18ST386)

-A total of 1,541 artifacts from the Antenna Field site are found in the database from 446 contexts.
+A total of 1,541 artifacts from 446 contexts from the Antenna Field site are found in the database.
 These artifacts include ceramics,

 tobacco pipes, bottle glass, architectural artifacts, metal, lithics, and faunal remains.
 Oyster shell forms the largest category

-of material with 90 fragments (the majority of these fragments were counted and discared in the field).
+of material with 90 fragments (the majority of these fragments were counted and discarded in the field).